Jasmine-Lager/minishell/README.md

 ## 📝 Notes

 - The shell implements mandatory features as per 42 requirements
+- We have not found absolutely no leeks, even throe thorough testing with our local tutors :)
 - Follows strict 42 Norm: functions ≤ 25 lines, specific formatting
 - readline library handles command history and line editing
 - Project tested on Linux and macOS environments